AirGuanZ/imgui-filebrowser/README.md

 ## Usage

-* Use `double click` to enter a directory
+* double click to enter a directory
-* Use `single click` to (de)select a regular file (or directory, when `ImGuiFileBrowserFlags_SelectDirectory` is enabled)
+* single click to (de)select a regular file (or directory, when `ImGuiFileBrowserFlags_SelectDirectory` is enabled)
-*  When `ImGuiFileBrowserFlags_SelectDirectory` is enabled and no directory is selected, clicking `ok` will choose the current directory as selected result
+*  When `ImGuiFileBrowserFlags_SelectDirectory` is enabled and no directory is selected, click `ok` to choose the current directory as selected result
 *  When `ImGuiFileBrowserFlags_MultipleSelection` is enabled, hold `Shift` or `Ctrl` to select more than one file
 *  When `ImGuiFileBrowserFlags_CreateNewDir` is enabled, click the top-right little button "+" to create a new directory
-*  When `ImGuiFileBrowserFlags_SelectDirectory` is not specified, use `double click` to choose a regular file as selected result.
+*  When `ImGuiFileBrowserFlags_SelectDirectory` is not specified,  double click to choose a regular file as selected result.

+## Type Filters

+* (optionally) use `browser.SetTypeFilters({".h", ".cpp"})` to set file extension filters.
+* ".*" matches with any extension
+* filters are case-insensitive on Windows platform

 ## Note

 The filebrowser implementation queries drive list via Win32 API (only on Windows).
 Thus `<Windows.h>` is included in `<imfilebrowser.h>`, which may pollute the global namespace.
 This can be solved by simply moving the `GetDrivesBitMask()` definition into a cpp file.